Election Day is Tuesday, November 7, 2023.

 VOTE BY MAIL / ABSENTEE BALLOT

-Mail-in absentee ballots must be received by elections officials by 6PM on Election Day.
+- Mail-in absentee ballots must be received by elections officials by 6PM on Election Day (November 7, 2023).
+We recommend filling out your ballot and sending it in on the same day you receive it.

-Find a ballot drop box here.
-(See photo at right.)
+- Find a ballot drop box here.
 Click on the drop down menu and select your county.
 Look at the list of locations and find where you can return a mail-in ballot.
+See the photo to the right for drop down menu location on the polling locations website.

 RECLAIM YOUR RIGHT TO VOTE

-Roughly 175,000 Kentuckians with a past felony conviction are eligible to vote!
-Reclaim your right to vote and make your voice heard.
-Learn more here.
+Roughly 175,000 Kentuckians with a past felony conviction are now eligible to vote!
+Click the link below to see you qualify.